davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 explores predictive power of hourly temperature on month
 * OpenMeteoEDA_202306_v001 function simpleOneVarPredict() written
 * OpenMeteoEDA_202306_v001 metrics scored by lift in predicting month

+### Expansions week of 24-JUL-2023
+* OpenMeteoEDA_202306_v001 metrics scored by lift in predicting hour of day